Are children more radiosensitive?

 The data commonly shown to indicate children are more radiosensitive are data such as the graph below which shows the excess cancer risk as a function of attained age, for a number of ages at exposure to the radiation.
 The data are from the atomic bomb survivors.

 It is clear from the above graph that the excess cancer risk for someone exposed to radiation at 10 years of age is much higher than for someone who is exposed to radiation at age 50, for the same attained age of 65, for example.
 However, in the atomic bomb survivors, the excess cancers were observed for high radiation doses only.
-Only by LNT model extrapolation the above graph can be used at low doses.
-Since there is no valid evidence for the LNT model, the data in the above graph cannot be used at low doses.
+Since there were no excess cancers from low-dose radiation in the atomic bomb survivor data, the data in the above graph cannot be used at low doses.

 Another reason stated to justify the low-dose radiation concerns in children is that they have more dividing cells which are more susceptible to DNA damage from radiation.
 This argument ignores the fact that there is indeed much greater amount of DNA damage occurring through natural causes even in the absence of low-dose radiation exposure.
 The argument also ignores the effect of the defenses triggered by the low-dose radiation exposure, of increased antioxidants, DNA repair enzymes, etc., known as adaptive protection.
 See the article (Feinendegen, 2013).
 As a result of these increased defenses, the DNA damage that would be occurring through natural causes in the subsequent period would be reduced.
 The net result is that there would be reduced DNA damage following low-dose radiation exposures.
 For example, see the graph below of the effect of radiation on mutation frequency in fruit flies.